StackingLayers/Eddy_Probe_Dashboard/README.md

 # Cartographer scan model

+The dashboard can usually discover the active Cartographer scan model automatically from Klipper.

-To calculate Cartographer model distance, paste the complete scan-model block from `SAVE_CONFIG`.
+If automatic discovery is unavailable or you want to override it manually, paste the complete scan-model block from `SAVE_CONFIG`.

 Example: